|Palacky University Olomouc Faculty of Science Physics Department of Optics Students Employees Alumni | Contacts|

-Our way to understand, engineer and explore them is based on five consequative steps
+Our way to understand, engineer and explore them is based on five consequative steps:

-1. Understanding real physics in labs
+1. Understanding real physics and resources in lab

-3. Applying theory to blue sky thinking
+3. Applying theory to blue sky thinking and edges of physics

 4. Proposing illustrative and feasible experiments

-5. Formulating well-defined applications
+5. Formulating well-defined applications and future concept

 JUST SEND AN EMAIL!

-WE WILL TALK ABOUT YOUR RESEARCH INTEREST.
+WE WILL TALK ABOUT JOINT RESEARCH INTEREST.